EbookFoundation/thoth-wiki/Thoth_Works.md

 * Journal Issue
 * Book Set

+Some fields below are unavailable for certain Work Types.

 # Work Status (Mandatory)

 Select the status of the work from the dropdown list: